-The best way to keep your auto insurance costs down is to have a good driving record.
+A good driving record is the best way to keep your auto insurance costs down.

 Listed below are other ways to lower your insurance costs:

 Car insurance prices vary from company to company, so it pays to shop around.
 Get at least three price quotes.
 You can call companies directly or access information on the Internet.
 Your state insurance department may also provide comparisons of prices charged by major insurers.

 Get quotes from different types of insurance companies.
 Some sell through their own agents.
 These agencies have the same name as the insurance company.
 Some sell through independent agents who offer policies from several insurance companies.
 Others do not use agents.
 They sell directly to consumers over the phone or via the Internet.

 You buy auto insurance to protect you financially and provide peace of mind.
 It's important to pick a company that is financially stable.
 Check the financial health of insurance companies with rating companies such as A.M.
 Best and Standard & Poor’s and consult consumer magazines.